Almost done! Please Select Your Region To Receive Customized Content

 Investment ideas can be easily found in our everyday lives in the products/services we use every day.
 For instance, if you’re a guy, the razor you use every day is probably made by Gillette, which is owned by Procter & Gamble – one of the largest listed companies in the U.S.

 Let me share another example based on my personal experience.
 Early this year, I went to Seoul, South Korea for a holiday with my girlfriend.
 As is usual, my girlfriend loves to visit Myeong Dong for shopping and I have (no choice) but to follow.
-As you can guess, throughout the entire shopping excursion, I am extremely bored.
+As you can guess, throughout the entire shopping excursion, I was extremely bored.

 However, I decided to put on my observation cap and survey the shops and businesses around the area.
 I observed that women liked to visit Myeong Dong to purchase cosmetics and I started to note which shops and brands were the most popular ones.
 After some time, I noticed that shoppers were always crowding into four shops: Innisfree, Etude House, Laneige and The Face Shop.
 I Googled to find out the companies that owned these cosmetic brands and, lo and behold, I discovered that three out of four of these brands were owned by one company listed on the Korean Exchange.